1acrimosa/Django-Project-1/README.md

 ## Features

-• User registration and authentication: Users can sign up, log in, and manage their accounts.
+• User registration and authentication: Users can sign up, log in, and manage their accounts. <br />
-• Product listings: Users can create, update, and delete their product listings.
+• Product listings: Users can create, update, and delete their product listings. <br />
-• Admin dashboard: An admin dashboard for site administrators to manage users, products, orders, and other site content.
+• Admin dashboard: An admin dashboard for site administrators to manage users, products, orders, and other site content. <br />
-• Responsive design: The application is designed to be responsive and accessible on various devices.
+• Responsive design: The application is designed to be responsive and accessible on various devices. <br />

 ---